u1i/apigeek.net/resources/govtech-openai-hackathon.md

 ## Core Features

 A real-time talking avatar integrated into home smart devices serves as an AI companion, delivering personalized task reminders and monitoring completion.
-The system provides natural, human-like conversations calibrated to each patient's cognitive level and language preference, supporting Mandarin, Malay, Tamil, and local dialects like Hokkien, Teochew, and Cantonese.
-The avatar engages patients with personalized topics based on their life history and interests, maintaining mental stimulation through meaningful dialogue.
+The way we envision it, the system would provide natural, human-like conversations calibrated to each patient's cognitive level and language preference, ideally even supporting Mandarin, Malay, Tamil, and local dialects like Hokkien, Teochew, and Cantonese.
+The avatar could engage patients with personalized topics based on their life history and interests, maintaining mental stimulation through meaningful dialogue.

 ## Implementation Approach